yash244466666/Catalog-of-My-things/README.md

   ruby main.rb
 ```

-- You can you own code, create your own tables, columns, and queries using this template
+- You can you own code, and create your own tables, columns, and queries using this template

 ### Run tests